What is the difference between B2B and B2C marketing?

 The “customer” in B2B is business authorities, the mid-level officials who settle on choices for the benefit of the whole organization.
 These individuals have put resources into improving their businesses, more grounded, quicker.
 They need items or organizations that can enable them to do that.

-Here’s a summarization for the same as follows:
+Here’s a summary for the same:

 “The B2B customer voyage includes numerous leaders and partners to oversee, including supervisors, item clients, specialized staff, officials and some more… B2B marketing needs to advance and meet the diverse agony which focuses and needs of different partners engaged with the buying chain or process.”